(415) 515-9357

 Southern Novato

-The Pacheco Valle at the southern edge of town has a large complex of condos and impressive single family homes set among oaks and dramatic hills.
+Pacheco Valle, at the southern edge of town, has a large complex of condos and impressive single-family homes set among oaks and dramatic hills.
+There are several large open space preserves, including the Pacheco Valle Preserve, with easy access to springtime wildflower displays and leisurely walks.

 Eastern Novato and Bel Marin Keys

 To the south is the unique Bel Marin Keys community, providing lagoons or open bay access to every house.
 The homes are mostly smaller ranches.
-This is the place to have a boat or simply enjoy the sunshine and views across the water; the waterways provide ever-changing light.
+This is the place to have a boat or simply enjoy the sunshine and views across the water.
+The waterways provide ever-changing light.

 Hamilton Field